 The European Medicines Agency (EMA)

-The European Medicines Agency (EMA) looks at applications for new drugs within the European Union (EU).
+The EMA looks at applications for new drugs within the European Union (EU).

-All new cancer drugs are looked at using a process called the centralised (or community) authorisation procedure.
-This procedure gives a marketing authorisation (licence) for all EU countries, plus Iceland, Liechtenstein and Norway.
+They look at all new cancer drugs.
+They use a process called the centralised (or community) authorisation procedure.
+This procedure gives a drug marketing authorisation (a licence).
+It includes all EU countries, plus Iceland, Liechtenstein and Norway.

 Once a drug has EU marketing authorisation, it is 'licensed', 'registered' or 'approved'.
 All these terms mean the same thing.